flyntwp/flynt/docs/getting-started/component-assets.md

 window.customElements.define('flynt-image-slider', SliderCols, {extends: 'div'})
 ```
 This is our basic recommended Javascript Custom Element starting template.

-Before continuing we strongly recommended reading [Google's Getting Started Primer for Web Components](https://developers.google.com/web/fundamentals/getting-started/primers/customelements).
-However, we will build upon this template in the coming sections.
+<p class="source-note">Before continuing we strongly recommended reading <a href="https://developers.google.com/web/fundamentals/getting-started/primers/customelements">Google's Getting Started Primer for Custom Elements</a>.
+However, we will build upon this template in the coming sections.</p>

 ## 6.3 Adding and Registering Dependencies
 In order to turn our images into a real slider, we'll use Yarn to add [Slick Carousel](http://kenwheeler.github.io/slick/) to our component.

-In your terminal, in the theme folder, run this command:
+In your terminal, in the theme root folder, run this command to install Slick:

 ```
 yarn add slick-carousel -D